 When it comes to the GRE Quantitative Syllabus, there are four different sections:

-- GRE Arithmetic: This section covers areas including addition, subtraction, divide, and others.
-In other words, it deals with properties of numbers.
+- GRE Arithmetic: This section covers addition, subtraction, division, and others.
+In other words, it deals with the properties of numbers.

 - GRE Algebra: This section includes areas and is linked with other sections of the test.
 It majorly contains one or more variables.

-- GRE Geometry: GRE Quantitative geometry consists of around 15 % of total questions.
-Majority of questions revolve around polygon circles.
+- GRE Geometry: GRE Quantitative geometry consists of around 15 % of the total questions.
+The majority of questions revolve around polygon circles.

 - GRE Data Analysis: GRE data analysis is a collection of questions centred on a table or graph.
 You can find such questions in the official ETS GRE quantitative reasoning practice questions.
 The exam-taker can be asked to fill in the missing angles on the statistical pie charts.